The64thGamer/cheeseepedia/content/clmpdl94u0hf89ni/content.md

 ### Differences Between Smaller Size

-There aren't many differences between this plush and it's {{< wiki-link "Small Munch Plush (1996)" >}} except for the glaring difference in the size of the plastic eyes.
+There aren't many differences between this plush and it's [Small Munch Plush (1996)] except for the glaring difference in the size of the plastic eyes.
 The eyes are significantly better looking on this plush compared to it's smaller size.